M4X-VOGEL/Clingonia/README.md

 - 📁 `code` contains python source codes.
 - 📁 `data` contains images and saved parameters.
 - 📁 `help_texts` provide information inside the program.
-- 📝 `main.py` is the only python file YOU have to care about.
+- 📝 `main.py` is pretty much the only file YOU have to care about.
 Its execution starts the program.
 - 📝 `README.md` is what you are reading right now.

 <br>